-The HDX pumps provide both outstanding performance and the highest reliability level as required in the most arduous services of the process industry where corrosive and volatile liquids are pumped at high temperatures and pressures.
+The UZDL pumps provide both outstanding performance and the highest reliability level as required in the most arduous services of the process.

 The different sizes available, combined with the choice of impellers, ensure optimum efficiency throughout the range.

 Various options of construction materials and bearing types are available.